CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

 ## Lab Objectives
 In this lab, you will perform the following:
 <!-- - Task 1: Implement Content Safety Measures -->
-- Task 1 : Moderate image content for singular isolated images.
+- Task 1 : Image and Text Moderation Using Azure AI foundry

 <!-- ## Task 1: Implement Content Safety Measures